C. Timothy O'Meara

-Carroll Timothy O'Meara (April 22, 1943 - May 16, 2007) was an American film editor.
+Carroll Timothy O'Meara (April 22, 1943 – May 16, 2007) was an American film editor.
 He was nominated for an Academy Award in the category Best Film Editing for the film The Rose.

+In addition to his Academy Award nomination, he won a Primetime Emmy Award in the category Outstanding Picture Editing for a Limited or Anthology Series or Movie for his work on the television program The Thorn Birds.

-O'Meara also won an Primetime Emmy Award.
-He died in May 2007 at his home in Chatsworth, California, at the age of 64.
+O'Meara died on May 16, 2007 at his home in Chatsworth, California, at the age of 64.
+He was buried at Forest Lawn Memorial Park in Hollywood Hills, California.